|Test Data Engineer (TDE), Org Admin

 With GenRocket, you can generate any type of synthetic test data needed to solve your test data challenges.
 However, synthetic test data does not always provide the data you require.
 Sometimes, real data needs to be queried and blended with synthetic test data to meet specific testing goals.
 This is where Test Data Queries come in.

 Test Data Queries enable the blending of synthetic test data with real data.
-Within GenRocket, you can query real data from a database or CSV file.
+Within GenRocket, you can query real data from a database, CSV, or Excel file.
 This data can then be conditioned and blended with synthetic test data and applied to any Scenario, Scenario Chain, or Scenario Chain Set independently or with a Test Data Case.

 In This Article

 - Overview Video

 - When Should Test Data Queries Be Used?

 - What Are the Benefits of Queries?

 - How to Access G-Queries

 - Seven Types of Queries

 - How do Test Data Queries Work?